codybenlewis/quick-draw-for-processing/README.md

 QuickDraw.pde is a [Processing](https://www.procssing.org) library that makes it easy to interface with drawings from [Google's Quick, Draw!
 Experiment](https://quickdraw.withgoogle.com) data set in your own sketches.

-I hope that it enables you to new types of open source art and design as it will for myself.
+I hope that it enables you to new types of open source art and design as it will for me.
 If you create something with this dataset, please let me know [by e-mail](mailto:cblewisnj@gmail.com) and consider passing it along to [Google](https://aiexperiments.withgoogle.com/submit).

 ## Content